-Engage with students to foster a passion for lifelong learning, and,
+Engage with students to foster a passion for lifelong learning

-Although the library instruction program traditionally has served programs with in-person instruction, more instruction is going online to adapt to campus trends.
-Whether in person or online, librarians collaborate with the instructor on session goals.
-In person, librarians demonstrate strategies, concepts, skills, and tools, then give students time to practice.
+The library instruction program serves programs with in-person and online instruction.
+Librarians collaborate with the instructor on session goals, demonstrating research strategies, concepts, skills, tools, and time for students to practice.
 Online tutorials are tailored to courses or to broader goals, and they are available on the library web site 24/7.
-Technologies include Collaborate, Blackboard, Captivate, PowerPoint and HTML.